bi-labor/es-mssql/docs/GitHub.md

 # Submitting your work (GitHub)

 We are using GitHub to submit the solutions.
 You submit each laboratory in a GitHub repository that you will create through a provided link.
 The solution of the laboratory exercises are created within these repositories, then committed and pushed to GitHub.
-The submission is finished with a _pull request_ assigned to the laboratory instructor.
+The submission is finished with a _pull request_ assigned to the laboratory instructor with GitHub name `akosdudas`.

 !!! important "IMPORTANT"
     The submission requirements detailed below and mandatory.
 Submissions not following these guidelines are not graded.